 And the model is not complete without its observation process:

-where $\boldsymbol{\alpha}$ is a vector of regression coefficients, including the intercept and the slope that represent the effect of the covariate $v_{itj}$ on $p_{itj}$ (eq. \ref{eq:observation-process}).
+where $\boldsymbol{\alpha}$ is a vector of coefficients, including the intercept and the slope that represent the effect of the covariate(s) $v_{itj}$ on $p_{itj}$ (eq. \ref{eq:observation-process}).
 The species encounter history $y_{itj}$ is then conditionally related to the latent occupancy $z_{it}$, meaning that for a truly occupied site and primary occasion $z_{it}=1$, the species will be detected in one individual secondary occasion with probability $p_{j}$ (eq. \ref{eq:observation-process}).
-If unoccupied $z_{it}=0$ then the species can not be detected.
-This multi-season occupancy model is implemented in the \texttt{spOccupancy} package (function \texttt{stPGOcc}) \citep{doser2022spOccupancy}.
+If unoccupied $z_{it}=0$ then the species cannot be detected.
+This multi-season occupancy model is implemented in the \texttt{spOccupancy} package with function \texttt{stPGOcc} \citep{doser2022spOccupancy}.